Glenn Freemantle

 Glenn Freemantle is a British sound editor and sound designer.

+Career

-He was nominated at the 81st Academy Awards for Best Sound Editing for his work on the film Slumdog Millionaire.
+Freemantle was nominated at the 81st Academy Awards for Best Sound Editing for his work on the film Slumdog Millionaire.
 He received a second nomination and his first win in the same category for Gravity at the 86th Academy Awards.

-He has over 130 credits since his start in 1981.
+Freemantle has over 130 credits since his start in 1981.